AlexOkayJ/ibmmq-kotlin-concurrency-example/README.md

 ```

 #### Also
-For understand how MessageWorker class is work
-I  recommend watch Roman Elizarov talk about this pattern from KotlinConf 2018  `https://www.youtube.com/watch?v=a3agLJQ6vt8`
+For better understanding of MessageWorker class functioning I recommend watching Roman Elizarov's lecture on this topic from KotlinConf 2018  `https://www.youtube.com/watch?v=a3agLJQ6vt8`
-and after read this Roman article ` https://medium.com/@elizarov/deadlocks-in-non-hierarchical-csp-e5910d137cc`
+and also his article ` https://medium.com/@elizarov/deadlocks-in-non-hierarchical-csp-e5910d137cc`